Tag - Time Machine

 Apple's Time Machine and the Time Capsule I bought to use it on are the best things I've ever purchased that I've immediately forgotten, and didn't even realize I was using.
 I'm not sure what I did to backup anything before that came along, but I do have a big, big box of neatly-labelled floppy discs in my office, and no way to use them.
 Well, that's not quite true: I have used a couple as coasters for my tea mug.
 It's startling to think that I have several years of data on those discs that are effectively lost to me -- I could get them back with a concerted effort, and spending some money -- whereas in theory I now have multiple years of data available to me in an instant.

+Earlier this year, staff writer and long-time Windows user Malcolm Owen returned to the Mac following a five-year absence.
+Back to the Mac is a series of posts where he charts his progress in introducing Apple to his computing environment again.
+In this installment, Malcolm works out how to back up the Mini.
 It's been some time since I first bought the Mac mini, and recent events have caused me to think about setting up some sort of backup scheme for it.
 I know it is bad form to not back up a computer from when you first get it, but I've been thinking about how best to do it, bearing in mind my existing backup systems.

 Roll up your sleeves, get a coffee, and watch ChronoSync backup your hard drives.
 Or alternatively, roll your sleeves back down and nip out to lunch, because you're not needed here: ChronoSync has it covered -- and you can look in on it remotely, with the companion apps ChronoAgent and InterConneX.
 This is surely the most comprehensive disk backup and management application we've seen, and possibly that nature ever intended.
 That does mean it's complex, but you're not going to turn to this if all you've used so far is Apple's Time Machine.